Serena-Smart-Home-Smart-Wellbeing/serena-infrastructure/README.md

 ## Background

 We require multiple services to realize our project.
 Therefore, we chose Google Cloud Platform for our Cloud Computing platform since it provides the necessary features.
-Since there will be many services for us to manage, we decide to use Terraform Cloud as it will be easy for us to provision, manage, replicate, and automate our infrastructure.
+Since there will be many services for us to manage, we decided to use Terraform Cloud as it will be easy for us to provision, manage, replicate, and automate our infrastructure.
-We've setup our Terraform Cloud VCS-driven workflow so that whenever we push to `main` branch, it's going to deploy on GCP.
+We've set up our Terraform Cloud VCS-driven workflow so that whenever we push to `main` branch, it's going to deploy on GCP.

 ## Architecture